w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *Data integration and normalization of schemas*

-- Several application can share and reuse the same information
+- Several applications can share and reuse the same information

 *Standard model and query language*